-WINTER PARK Canyon dresses."
-SHOP The upscale enclave of Winter Park is known for its main thoroughfare, Park Avenue, which is lined with stylish boutiques offering the latest fashions, fine jewelry, antiques, books, shoes, cosmetics and gifts.
+WINTER PARK SHOP The upscale enclave of Winter Park is known for its main thoroughfare, Park Avenue, which is lined with stylish boutiques offering the latest fashions, fine jewelry, antiques, books, shoes, cosmetics and gifts.
 THE SCOOP "Park Avenue is the Rodeo Drive of Orlando.
 This special spot is ideal for boutique shoppers looking for a one-on-one experience and the chance to discover merchandise they're not likely to find anywhere else in the world."
 ESSENTIAL PICK "Tuni has the best trendy items, from neon shoes to basic everyday essentials with a twist.
-But what I love most about this boutique is their TIBI, Madison Marcus and Clover
+But what I love most about this boutique is their TIBI, Madison Marcus and Clover Canyon dresses."

-Fendi at Saks Fifth Avenue THE FLORIDA MALL SHOP Orlando's largest enclosed shopping center, this upscale mall houses more than 250 specialty shops and six department stores-including Macy's, Dillard's, JCPenney, Nordstrom, Sears and Saks Fifth Avenue.
-THE SCOOP "This is the big enchilada," said Pace.
+Fendi at Saks Fifth Avenue

+THE FLORIDA MALL

+SHOP Orlando's largest enclosed shopping center, this upscale mall houses more than 250 specialty shops and six department stores-including Macy's, Dillard's, JCPenney, Nordstrom, Sears and Saks Fifth Avenue.

+THE SCOOP "This is the big enchilada," Pace says.
 "Florida Mall is gigantic and is a one-stop-shop experience for everyday shopping and the everyday person."
 ESSENTIAL PICK "Saks is a place to find brands that no one carries, and handbags are their specialty.
 Loving the tangerine bag at the moment!
 It's forever!"

+POINTE ORLANDO

-POINTE ORLANDO SHOP This tropical landscape houses an eclectic mix of local and national retailers, including A/X Armani Exhange, Flow, Hollister, Chico's and Tharoo & Co.
+SHOP This tropical landscape houses an eclectic mix of local and national retailers, including A/X Armani Exchange, Flow, Hollister, Chico's and Tharoo & Co.
 THE SCOOP "This is an oasis among the kitschy T-shirt shops on I-Drive.
-It's small, but serves as a quick fix, ideal for business travelers who need to pick up a few
+It's small, but serves as a quick fix, ideal for business travelers who need to pick up a few items before heading back to the convention center

+next door."

+ESSENTIAL

+Bahama

+PICK "Tommy

+always carries

+chic islandstyle dresses

+[that are]

+perfect for

+your Florida

+vacation."